 The most dependable snow in New England.

 At Sunday River, snow is what we do best.
-We have the most powerful and technically advanced snowmaking system on the planet and we make a commitment to doing whatever it takes to give you the best snow conditions possible - all season, every season.
-Simply put, we make more snow more often than any other resort, spending approximately $2.5 million dollars every year so that you can book your trip with confidence and enjoy your days on the mountain whenever you come.
+We have the most powerful and technically advanced snowmaking system on the planet and we make a commitment to doing whatever it takes to give you the best snow conditions possible—all season, every season.
+In the last ten years, we have spent $7 million in new guns alone, so that you can book your trip with confidence and enjoy your days on the mountain whenever you come.
 We've even created a Snow Guarantee.

-Obviously, air and water capacity are the two biggest factors in snowmaking.
-There are two others: the number of guns in the snowmaker's arsenal, and the spacing of the hydrants on the mountain.
+Obviously, air and water capacity are the two biggest factors in snowmaking, but there are two others: the number of guns in the snowmaker's arsenal, and the spacing of the hydrants on the mountain.
 Some ski areas own only enough guns to match their maximum water and air capacity, so after making snow on one trail crews must move all of the guns and hoses to the next trail.
-Sunday River's arsenal includes over 1,900 snow guns and 30 miles of hose - enough to leave guns set up all winter long on each trail.
-These are spread along 72 miles of snowmaking pipes that span all eight of our mountain peaks.
+Sunday River's arsenal includes over 2, 000 snow guns and 30 miles of hose-enough to leave guns set up all winter long on each trail.
+These are spread along 80 miles of snowmaking pipes that span all eight of our mountain peaks.
 Hydrant spacing is also a factor.
-Many resorts space hydrants up to 200 feet apart - meaning that each gun must cover a much larger area of the trail.
-Sunday River utilizes an average hydrant spacing of 85 feet - and on trails intended for early season skiing and riding, hydrants are placed as few as 30 feet apart.
+Many resorts space hydrants up to 200 feet apart-meaning that each gun must cover a much larger area of the trail.
+Sunday River utilizes an average hydrant spacing of 85 feet and on trails intended for early season skiing and riding, hydrants are placed as few as 30 feet apart.
 Larger spaces between hydrants also tend to produce large "whales" of snow that must then be pushed around by groomers.
-This packs the new snow down and doesn't allow water a chance to seep out - resulting in hard, sometimes icy snow.
+This packs the new snow down and doesn't allow water a chance to seep out, resulting in hard, sometimes icy snow.
 By spreading snow evenly as it's made as opposed to afterward, Sunday River can generally avoid grooming new snow for at least 24 hours, allowing the snow to "cure" or dry.

 On-Mountain System By the Numbers